Vietnam.vn - Nền tảng quảng bá Việt Nam

-The European Commission (EC) has just abandoned a proposal to limit the use of pesticides, a move that represents a concession by the EU to farmers after weeks of protests that have clogged capitals and economic arteries across the 27-nation bloc.
+The European Commission (EC) has just abandoned a proposal to limit the use of pesticides, a move that represents the EU's concession to farmers after weeks of protests that have clogged capitals and economic arteries across the 27-nation bloc.

-Although the proposal has been stalled in EU institutions for the past two years, the EC's decision to backtrack is the latest sign that the bloc is willing to sacrifice environmental priorities to secure support from farming communities on the continent.
+Although the proposal has been stalled in EU institutions for the past two years, the EC's decision to backtrack is the latest sign that the bloc is willing to sacrifice environmental priorities to secure support from farming communities on the "old continent".

-The pesticide issue is just one in a long list of grievances that have fuelled a mass protest movement by EU farmers, who in recent weeks have used tractors to block key roads to complain about falling incomes and rising production costs.
+The pesticide issue is just one of a long list of grievances that has fuelled mass protests by EU farmers, who in recent weeks have used tractors to block key roads to complain about falling incomes and rising production costs.

 The farmers' protests in Europe have also proved a harbinger of the next big political challenge in global climate action: how to grow food without further damaging the Earth's climate and biodiversity.